 If Corey Yuen wrote an autobiography, Coreyography would have been an apt title if it wasn’t for Corey Feldman mindlessly using it for his punches-pulled memoir.
 You will find this article to be a lot a more straight-to-the-point than John Kreng’s great book about fight choreography (The Art of Non-Verbal Dialogue), which had too much padding – too much history within the first hundred pages (the book is over 500 pages long).
 Before I examine the nature of fight scenes, I would like to say that Peter Cheung Yiu-Chung is the best martial arts editor whereas the best martial arts cinematographer is Arthur Wong Ngok-Tai.

 Colour coding – This is the first thing that should be mentioned since it literally sets the tone of the fight.
 If you have two combatants dressed in black, the moves are rendered monotonous; especially in a dark environment.
 If you look at the two formal fights between Jackie Chan and Bradley Allan in Gorgeous, the lesson to be learned is that you should have the dark-skinned person dressed in lighter colours versus a light-skinned person in darker colours.

 Edit points – Unless you’re a H.K. fight choreographer, a fight scene doesn’t have in-camera editing (i.e. filming in chronological order so as to make the editing easier).
 To avoid having an editor screw things up, it’s best to have the director storyboard your choreography so that the editing is guaranteed to be continuous.
 Enter the Dragon is the best proof that you can have in-camera censorship.
-The obscured deaths of Su Lin, Oharra, Williams, Lam Ching-Ying (same death as Oharra), Jackie and Bolo reveal an unexpressed concern (i.e. not mentioned in books or documentaries) that the deaths had to be filmed subtly so as to ensure that the movie would be rated R instead of X by the MPAA (Motion Picture Association of America) like Bruce Lee’s first two martial arts movies almost were.
+The obscured deaths of Su Lin, Oharra, Williams, Lam Ching-Ying (same death as Oharra), and the neck breaks reveal an unexpressed concern (i.e. not mentioned in books or documentaries) that the deaths had to be filmed implicitly so as to ensure that the movie would be rated R instead of X by the MPAA (Motion Picture Association of America) like Bruce Lee’s first two martial arts movies almost were.